mdn/content/files/en-us/web/api/streams_api/using_readable_byte_streams/index.md

 ### Underlying push source with byte reader

-This live example shows how to create a byte readstream with a _push_ underlying byte source, and read it using a byte reader.
+This live example shows how to create a readable byte stream with a _push_ underlying byte source, and read it using a byte reader.

-Unlike with a pull underlying byte source data can arrive at any time.
+Unlike with a pull underlying byte source, data can arrive at any time.
-Therefore the underlying source must use `controller.byobResponse` to transfer incoming data if one exists, and otherwise enqueue the data into the stream's internal queues.
+Therefore the underlying source must use `controller.byobRequest` to transfer incoming data if one exists, and otherwise enqueue the data into the stream's internal queues.
 Further, since the data can arrive at any time the monitoring behaviour is set up in the `underlyingSource.start()` callback function.

 The example is highly influenced by a push byte source example in the stream specification.